 How eligibility, premiums, or share of cost may be affected.
 When the answers do not account for the difference, the customer must provide proof of income.
-No income There is no information available from the hubs The customer must provide information about how living expenses are being met.
+No income There is no information available from the hubs The customer must provide a verbal or written statement about how living expenses are being met.
+The customer statement is enough proof unless it is questionable or inconsistent with other information.
+See Expenses Exceed Income Examples for when information is questionable or inconsistent.
 The hubs show current income information.
-The customer must provide: • Information about how living expenses is being met; and If not already verified, proof that the income shown in the hubs has ended.
+The customer must provide: Information about how living expenses are being met; and If not already verified, proof that the income shown in the hubs has ended.